-- 22. On information and belief, Defendants set up seller accounts on the Online Platform using, without authorization, the Asserted Brand Copyrights so that they appear to unknowing consumers to be authorized online retailers of genuine Asserted Brand products.
-Defendants' Online Stores accept payment in United States currency via credit cards and PayPal. - 23.
-On information and belief, Defendants deceive unknowing consumers by using Plaintiff's Asserted Brand Copyrights on Defendants' Online Stores without authorization to attract customers, and to sell counterfeit products resembling Asserted Brand products. - 24.
-Defendants, in similar type of counterfeit cases, deceive unknowing consumers by using the infringed intellectual property as originally used in connection with the sale of genuine products, within the content, text, and/or meta tags of their websites to attract various search engines crawling the Internet looking for websites relevant to consumer product searches.
+31. Defendants, in similar type of counterfeit cases, deceive unknowing consumers by using the infringed intellectual property as originally used in connection with the sale of genuine products, within the content, text, and/or meta tags of their websites to attract various search engines crawling the Internet looking for websites relevant to consumer product searches.
 Additionally, counterfeiters in similar type cases, use other unauthorized search engine optimization ("SEO") tactics and social media spamming so that the Defendants internet store listings show up at or near the top of relevant search results and misdirect consumers searching for genuine products.
-Further, counterfeiters utilize similar illegitimate SEO tactics to propel new domain names to the top of search results after others are shut down. - 25.
-Here, a search for the Asserted Brand women's dresses on the Online Platform resulted in the unauthorized display of the Asserted Brand Copyrights being used to promote competing, inferior products.
-As such, Plaintiff also seeks to disable Defendants' Online Stores that are the means by which the Defendants use, without authorization, the Asserted Brand Copyrights to continue to sell knockoff products to consumers in the State of Illinois and in this judicial district. - 26.
-On information and belief, Defendants conceal their identities by using multiple fictitious names and addresses to register and operate a massive network of internet stores.
-It is common practice for counterfeiters to register accounts with incomplete information, randomly typed letters, or omitted cities or states; use privacy services that conceal the owners' identity and contact information; and regularly create new websites and online marketplace accounts on various platforms including Defendants' Online Stores listed in Schedule "A", which is attached hereto as Exhibit "2".
+Further, counterfeiters utilize similar illegitimate SEO tactics to propel new domain names to the top of search results after others are shut down.

+32. Here, a search for the Rotita Brand women's dresses on the Online Amazon Platform resulted in the unauthorized display of the Copyright Protected Images from Plaintiff's 2021 Resort Wear Collection being used to promote competing, inferior products.
+As such, Plaintiff also seeks to disable Defendants' Online Stores that are how the Defendants display, without authorization, the Copyright Protected Images to continue to sell knockoff products to consumers in the State of Illinois and in this judicial district.

+33. On information and belief, Defendants conceal their identities by using multiple fictitious names and addresses to register and operate a massive network of internet stores.
+It is common practice for counterfeiters to register accounts with incomplete information, randomly typed letters, or omitted cities or states; use privacy services that conceal the owners' identity and contact information; and regularly create new websites and online marketplace accounts on various platforms including Defendants' Online Stores listed in Schedule "A", which is attached hereto as Exhibit 2.
 Such internet store registration patterns are one of many common tactics counterfeiters use to conceal their identities, the full scope and interworking of their massive counterfeiting operation, and to avoid being shut down.

-- 27. Upon receiving notice of a lawsuit, counterfeiters in similar cases will often register new domain names or online marketplace accounts under new aliases.
+- 34. Upon receiving notice of a lawsuit, counterfeiters in similar cases will often register new domain names or online marketplace accounts under new aliases.
 Counterfeiters also typically ship products in small quantities via international mail to minimize detection by U.S. Customs and Border Protection.
 A 2021 U.S. Customs and Border Protection ("CBP") report on seizure statistics indicated that e-commerce sales accounted for 13.3% of total retail sales with second quarter of 2021 retail e-commerce sales estimated at \$222.5 billion.
 In FY 2021, there were 213 million express mail shipments and 94 million international mail shipments.
 Id.
 Nearly 90 percent of all intellectual property seizures occur in the international mail and express environments.
 Id. at 27.
 The "overwhelming volume of small packages also makes CBP's ability to identify and interdict high risk packages difficult."
-Id. at 23. - 28.
-Further, counterfeiters often operate multiple credit card merchant accounts and third-party accounts behind layers of payment gateways so that they can continue operating in spite of enforcement efforts.
-Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their Online Platform accounts to off-shore bank accounts outside the jurisdiction of this Court particularly since it is believed that Defendants reside in the People's Republic of China or Hong Kong.
+Id. at 23. - 35.
+Further, counterfeiters often operate multiple credit card merchant accounts and third-party accounts behind layers of payment gateways so that they can continue operating despite enforcement efforts.
+Upon information and belief, Defendants maintain offshore bank accounts and regularly move funds from their Online Platform accounts to offshore bank accounts outside the jurisdiction of this Court particularly since it is believed that Defendants reside in China or Hong Kong.